 Jodorowskys Dune is a new documentary by Frank Pavich about the singular vision, of Chilean director Alejandro Jodorowsky, to make Dune into a film.
 From the trailer the visuals for the 1975 movie would have been breathtaking.
 This looks like an amazing story.
 Opens today in select theaters in NY and LA.

-Reading Thoreau’s Walden to look independent and well read, because it was mentioned once on My-So-Called-Life, but hating every page.
+- Reading Thoreau’s Walden to look independent and well-read because it was mentioned once on My-So-Called-Life, but hating every page.

-Listening to the Pixies which said “here’s a guy who’s part of the counter culture”, when all I wanted to do was listen to Paula Abdul.
+- Listening to the Pixies which said, “here’s a guy who’s part of the counter-culture,” when all I wanted to do was listen to Paula Abdul.

-Writing for the literary magazine, because I had things to say.
+- Writing for the literary magazine because I had things to say.

-Dying my hair blue, because here’s a guy who looks like a dork, but is inside a punk rocker.
+- Dying my hair blue because here’s a guy who looks like a dork but is inside a punk rocker.

-Writing angsty, understanding to feminist ideals, poetry.
+- Writing angsty, understanding of feminist ideals, poetry.

-It, unlike my younger self, was so blindly sure of itself – it remained the same, impenetrable to the years.
+It, unlike my younger self, was so blindly sure of itself – it remained the same, impenetrable over the years.
 It was an instant reminder of all my missteps.
 Hell, it was an instant reminder of the missteps of a generation of pimple-faced boys who simply wanted to be loved and thought a new smell might just be the ticket.
-So, to all the (now) men who once nervously visited a drug store and had an employee open a glass case to purchase a bottle of Drakkar Noir, instead of condoms, I raise my glass of Malbec* and solute you.
-All us dorks salute you – smelling all the sweeter.
+So, to all the (now) men who once nervously visited a drug store and had an employee open a glass case to purchase a bottle of Drakkar Noir instead of condoms, I raise my glass of Malbec* and solute you.
+All of us dorks salute you – smelling all the sweeter.

 *It is actually Pinot Noir, but the similarity was too much, even for a blog post.